Protecting Individual Data in a World of Big Data

-The technical mechanism for achieving differential privacy is the addition of carefully calibrated random noise to the results of a query.
-The amount of noise required depends on the "sensitivity" of the query - the maximum amount that any single person's data could change the final answer.
-For example, a query for the "average age" has low sensitivity, while a query for the "maximum salary" has high sensitivity.
-By adding noise drawn from a specific distribution (such as the Laplace distribution), DP masks the contribution of any individual while preserving the overall statistical trends of the group.
-This abstraction ensured that the "signal" of the population could be extracted without compromising the "privacy" of the person.
+The technical mechanism for achieving differential privacy is the addition of random noise drawn from a specific distribution, such as the Laplace distribution, to the results of a query.
+The magnitude of the required noise is determined by the "sensitivity" of the query - the maximum amount that the inclusion of any single individual's record could change the final answer.
+For instance, a query for the "average age" of a population possesses low sensitivity, while a query for the "maximum salary" possesses high sensitivity.
+By anchoring the noise level to the structural properties of the question, the system masks individual contributions while preserving the global statistical trends of the group.
+This finding revealed that the "signal" of the population can be extracted without compromising the "privacy" of the person.

 Dive Deeper